-It was suggested that priority should be given to "in situ" crops.
 It is understood that "crops" include all cultivated species (such as vegetables, fruit trees ...).
 The scope could be broadened to include "other socio-economically valuable species"

 Strategic Goal D: Enhance the benefits from biodiversity and ecosystems.

 Two modifications were proposed: "Enhance the benefits to all from biodiversity and ecosystem services" (Noting that "ecosystems" are included within the definition of "biodiversity")